trien-hong/ChromeHttpRequestBlocker/README.md

 * Added a way to clear your entire pattterns
     * Added confirmation to see if the user really wants to clear their patterns
 * Added a pause feature to temporarily not block sites
-* When you right click on a webpage, a context menu will now appear for you to block the current site
+* Context menu will now appear when you right click over certain elements
-    * This can be useful when you want to quickly block the current site
+    * This can be useful when you want to quickly block a site
         * The more patterns you have (thousands if not more) will increase the extension's popup load time
+    * Context menu will appear when you right click a page to block the current site
+    * Context menu will appear when you right click on a link to block the link
+    * Context menu will appear when you right click over highlighted text to block said text
+        * Not all highlighted text are websites though so be mindful of what it is
+        * Though you can always remove invalid sites by opening the extension's popup
 * Change some of the styling and layout
     * Moved the majority of buttons to the bottom
     * Moved some of the custom CSS to a seperate file